2016 NBA Finals: Game 7

 The Cavaliers became the first team in NBA history to come back from a 3–1 series deficit to win the NBA Finals.
 They became the first NBA Champion to clinch all their playoff series on the road since the 1999 San Antonio Spurs, as well as the first road team to win a Finals Game 7 since the 1978 Washington Bullets.
 The Cavaliers won their first championship in franchise history, ending a 52-year pro sports championship drought for the city of Cleveland (whose previous victory was when the 1964 Cleveland Browns defeated the Baltimore Colts in the NFL Championship Game), as well as 26-year drought for the State of Ohio (whose previous championship was when the 1990 Cincinnati Reds defeated the Oakland Athletics in the World Series).
 LeBron James was named the unanimous Finals MVP, becoming only the fifth player in NBA history to earn the award three times or more.
 He also was the overall leader in points, rebounds, assists, steals, and blocks during the series, a feat that had never been accomplished in an NBA playoff series.
 Tyronn Lue became the 14th coach to win an NBA championship as a head coach and player.

 This marked the first time an NBA Finals went to a Game 7 under the 2–2–1–1–1 format since it was reinstated in 2014.
 This was also the most watched Game 7 in NBA history.

+The end of Game 7 garnered 337,000 tweets per minute, the top-tweeted moment in Finals history and most-tweeted U.S. sports event in 2016.
 On July 13, Game 7 of the 2016 NBA Finals received the 2016 ESPY award for Best Game.

 This was the last Game 7 of the NBA Finals until 2025.